Best WordPress hosting

 Pricing increases after initial term

 HostGator has a reputation for offering powerful hosting at a very competitive price, and this includes its range of WordPress hosting packages.
-Its Starter plan costs $5.95 a month for the first three years of hosting, and rises to $9.95 after that.
+Its Starter plan costs $4.50 a month for the first three years of hosting and rises to $9.95 after that.
+With this plan, you’ll receive a site migration, unlimited email addresses, storage, and bandwidth, an SSL certificate, malware detection and removal, and a monthly visitor allocation of 100,000.

 We found HostGator's service to be reliable and more than adequate for our needs, but the company does offer a 45-day money-back guarantee in case your experience isn’t so good.
-This doesn’t cover domain registration fees, but it’s a far better deal than you can expect to find from may other providers.
+This doesn’t cover domain registration fees, but it’s a far better deal than you can expect to find from many other providers.

-Read our HostGator review (opens in new tab).
+Read our HostGator review.

 tsoHost logo